koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 If you are attending the [Xamarin EVOLVE conference](https://evolve.xamarin.com/) in April, make sure to come by to our booth for a chat!

-See you in part two about testing Xamarin apps on Bitrise and happy building in the meantime! 🤖
+See you in part three about deploying Xamarin apps from Bitrise and happy building in the meantime! 🤖